What to Do and Not Do When Arrested

 Obtaining Legal Assistance

-Being arrested can be unpleasant and stressful.
+Being arrested is stressful.
 Oftentimes, people just want to get out of jail and think that if they just explain the situation or cooperate, the police will let them go.
 Police officers may even say something to that effect.
 Do not try to talk your way out of jail, or make any decisions about your case, without first talking to a lawyer.
 Do not participate in a lineup, or do anything else with regards to your case, until you see a lawyer.
+If you can't afford a lawyer, ask for a public defender.

 DEFEND YOUR RIGHTS